 The divisive documentary from Crystal Moselle, The Wolfpack, opening this Friday at the Landmark Chez Artiste, explores this phenomenon in a very literal sense.
-The six Angulo Brothers have been imprisoned in their New York apartment since birth and rarely allowed to leave thanks to their paranoid and totalitarian father.
+The six Angulo Brothers have been imprisoned in their New York apartment since birth and are rarely allowed to leave thanks to their paranoid and totalitarian father.
 With little else to do, their attention turned to the television and the images it smuggled in from the outside world.
-Simply loving those images was not enough, a relationship was established and the Angulo’s took to re-creating those very images.
+Simply loving those images was not enough; a relationship was established, and the Angulo’s took to re-creating those very images.

-The brothers grew up in this cramped apartment together, each one receiving a Sanskrit name (Bhagavan, Govinda, Jagadisa, Krsna, Mukunda, Narayana) from their father and home schooling from their mother (government stipends is how they pay the bills).
+The brothers grew up in this cramped apartment together, each one receiving a Sanskrit name (Bhagavan, Govinda, Jagadisa, Krsna, Mukunda, Narayana) from their father and homeschooling from their mother (government stipends is how they pay the bills).
 Unfortunately, Moselle does not identify any of the boys by name, and since they are all roughly the same age, with the same angular face and waist-length black hair, identifying each one—particularly in old home movies—is an impossible task.

 However, whatever success awaits the Angulos as filmmakers, it is not equally shared by Moselle.
 Premiering at this past Sundance Film Festival, The Wolfpack divided critics and viewers alike between the movie’s content and the movie’s quality.
 The material speaks volumes to those who spend their lives in darkened places before flickering images, but The Wolfpack is an amateurish movie at best, one that is only of note because of its fascinating subjects.
 Considering that The Wolfpack looks at the profound power images can hold over the viewer, it is a pity that The Wolfpack comes up short trying to capture and articulate that in a visual manner.

 Produced by: Hunter Gray, Crystal Moselle, Alex Orlovsky, Izabella Tzenkova